Configure RHEL Cluster for SQL Server Availability Group

-This document explains how to create a two-node availability group cluster for SQL Server on Red Hat Enterprise Linux.
+This document explains how to create a three-node availability group cluster for SQL Server on Red Hat Enterprise Linux.
 For high availability, an availability group on Linux requires three nodes - see High availability and data protection for availability group configurations.
 The clustering layer is based on Red Hat Enterprise Linux (RHEL) HA add-on built on top of Pacemaker.

 Access to Red Hat full documentation requires a valid subscription.

 For more details on cluster configuration, resource agents options, and management, visit RHEL reference documentation.